davidhkates/MySmartApps/MotionControl/README.md

-# Fan Control
+# Motion Control

-Control fan switch based on room temperature, set temperature, outside temperature/humidity, and door/window sensors - updated
+Use motion control(s) to turn on/off switch based on time of day and state of other controls

 ## File Structure